UDDITwork/Career-Resume-Builder/README.md

 </div>

 🚀 **Under pre-released Beta Module | Shree-AI Version** 🚀
-<:::Still in dev phase:::>

 Welcome to **Career-Resume-Builder**, the pre-release beta glimpse of Shree-AI's capabilities—a **next-gen AI-powered resume builder** for crafting professional, ATS-ready resumes in real-time.
 Designed to make resume creation fast, intelligent, and hassle-free, this beta version offers a powerful sneak peek into Shree-AI's transformative potential.
+**RESUME-PARSER-ALGORITHM**
 ---

 Career-Resume-Builder is a powerful open-source resume builder and resume parser.